 Litter/Trash – Littering is prohibited at all times.
 Clients must dispose of all litter, trash and other waste using appropriate receptacles provided at hotels, ecolodges, and other field sites visited.
 This especially applies to cigarette butts and chewing gum.

 Alcohol – Although moderate consumption of alcohol is permitted to those over the age of 18, drunken or antisocial behaviour will not be tolerated at any time.
 Clients are requested not to buy and take alcoholic drinks with them on workshops, tours, expeditions, internships and other visits into the field.
 Alcoholic drinks can be purchased from the designated bars at the hotels, ecolodges, research stations and other accommodations that The Company uses.
-The Company is not responsible for The Client during alcohol consumption in Puerto Maldonado.
+The Company is not responsible for The Client during alcohol consumption.

 Local laws and customs – Clients must take care to respect local customs and must abide by the laws of the country in which the workshop, tour, expedition and other travel-related service organised by the The Company takes place.
 The Company reserves the right to expel a Client in the case of a serious violation of national laws, for instance possession or use of illegal drugs.
 Violation of a national law will be reported to the police